 “Oh, right, cell phone-free…look, ma, no hands…”

 “In a manner of speaking.
 Although under the current circumstances, ma is an unfortunate choice of words.”

 “Wouldn’t know about that, don’t drive much anymore,” I relented, pursing my lips, at pains to lighten the mood.
 “Bluetooth, huh?
 I just know my grill is getting more on the yellow side.”

 “Me?
-Hell, no, I’ve got plenty of fish on my plate, don’t you worry,” I grimaced, pursing my lips.
-“But I’ll take that strips thing under advisement…”
+Hell, no, I’ve got plenty going on, don’t you worry,” I grimaced, pursing my lips “But I’ll take your input under advisement…”

-“Precisely, chew on it…good idea, because you look a bit thinner than I remember.”
+“That’s the ticket, chew on it…because you do look a bit thinner than I remember.”

 “Well, guess I’ve shed a little poundage around the edges,” I replied guardedly, noting his tight, streaking curls.
-“You look a bit saltier…”
+“Just like you look a bit saltier…”

 “Goes with the gray matter, I suppose…”

 “All in good time, my friend.
 All in good time…”